UMAprotocol/protocol/.github/ISSUE_TEMPLATE/task.md

 **Difficulty Score [1-9]**

 This is a measure of the amount of developer time this task will require to be completed.
-Note: this does not need to be exact.
+Note: this should include design and planning time in addition to implementation time.
 The scale is not linear:

 - 1: <5 minutes
 - 2: ~1 hour